simesy/drupalcaas-deprecated/README.md

 After a lot of projects we have settled on some default primary components which cover most situations.

+- markup - A HTML block
+- cta - Callouts and CTAs
-- faq - Accordions, FAQs
+- list - Accordions, FAQs
 - sequence - Timelines, Steppers
 - cards - Card style components
-- cta - Callouts and CTAs
-- markup - A HTML block
 - view - An embedded view
 - block - An embedded content block